338rajesh/338rajesh.github.io/_pages/about.md

 ---

+**Hello!**

-Hello!
-I am in the concluding stage of PhD program at Indian Institute of Science, Banagalore, India.
-I am actively **looking for post-doctoral research position** in mechanics related fields.
-I enjoy coding and solving problems.
+ I am in the concluding stage of PhD (thesis under review) at Indian Institute of Science, Banagalore, India.
+At present, I am working on a short project (developing twin-screw compressor profiles using generative AI) with City, University of London, which is expected to be completed by Dec'23.
+ I am **actively looking for a post-doctoral research position in computational mechanics field**.

+<br/><br/>
-*In my PhD thesis*,
+In my PhD thesis, titled<br/>
+"**Prediction of multi-physical properties of fibre-reinforced composites using deep learning**",

-+ A method for universal-overlap detection and removal between arbitray shapes is developed
++ I have <ins>*developed an universal-overlap detection and removal scheme*</ins> between arbitray shapes is developed, as a part of generating RVEs with arbitrary inclusion shapes.
+In this part of work, I have learnt and used used geometry skills, in addition to the statistical analysis and micro-mechanical aspects.

++ I have <ins>*developed a computationally efficient in-house homogenisation tool for multi-physical properties evaluation*</ins>, in Julia language, using Variational Asymptotic Method and FEA based homogenisation tool along with my fellow PhD student A. Phaneendra.

-+ Influence of fibre cross-sectional profile on multi-physical properties is studied
++ I have *<ins>studied the influence of fibre cross-sectional profile on multi-physical properties</ins>* (thermal, mechanical and piezo-electrical) of uni-directional composite materials, utilising the in-house homogenisation tool.

-+ A generalised surrogate deep learning model based is developed for predicting elastic properties of fibre reinforced composites, with fibre volume fractions and material systems spanning end-to-end practical range.
++ I have *<ins>developed a generalised surrogate deep learning CNN model</ins>* for predicting thermal and thermo-mechanical properties of fibre reinforced composites, with *fibre volume fractions and material systems spanning end-to-end practical range*.

 ### **Research Interests**

+* Computational mechanics
 * Micromechanics
 * Scientific Machine Learning
-* Geometry

 ### **Education**

 * 2018 - 2023 **Ph.D, Aerospace Structures, Indian Institute of Science**.
   <!-- * multi-physical properties prediction of fibre-reinforced composites using deep learning -->
-* 2012-2014 **M.Tech. in Machine Design, IIT Bombay** .
+* 2012 - 2014 **M.Tech. in Machine Design, IIT Bombay** .
-* 2008-2012 **B.Tech. in Mechanical Engineering, JNTUH College of Engineering-Hyderabad**.
+* 2008 - 2012 **B.Tech. in Mechanical Engineering, JNTUH College of Engineering-Hyderabad**.

 ### **Employment**

+* Aug'2023 - Dec'2023: Developing twin-screw compressor rotor profiles using genertive AI.
-* 2015-2017 **Assistant Professor** at Bapatla Engineering College, India
+* July'2015 - Nov'2016: **Assistant Professor** at Bapatla Engineering College, India
-* 2014-2015 **Post Graduate Engineer Trainee** at Mahindra Research Valley, Mahindra & Mahindra, Chennai, India.
+* Aug'2014 - June'2015: **Post Graduate Engineer Trainee** at Mahindra Research Valley, Mahindra & Mahindra, Chennai, India.

-Please check my [**latest resume, as on 18-June-2023**](/assets/pdf/resume_18062023.pdf)  (1 page).
+Please check my [**latest resume, as on 23-Sep-2023**](/assets/pdf/resume_23092023.pdf)  (2 pages).